 The two preceding images are of two different red maple trees across the trail from each other in the Old Forest.
 The second one is on a slightly earlier schedule, because if you look closely you can see the familiar whirligig seeds (called samaras) starting to take shape.
 These trees are among the first to bloom in spring, and their color really stands out.

 These long, slender buds were easy to identify as beech buds, because beeches often retain at least some of their leaves throughout the winter.
 This process is called marcescence, where the base of the leaf petiole stays alive even as the rest of the leaf dies.
 You’ll see this on some oaks as well.
 Case in point:

-These buds are from some variety of red oak tree that’s prevalent in the park.
-The top one is right at the main entrance gates at Poplar and Tucker Streets, and the bottom one is behind the Rainbow Lake Pavilion.
+These buds are from a variety of red oak tree that’s prevalent in the park.
+This tree is right at the main entrance gates at Poplar and Tucker.

 The elderberry shrubs are beginning to leaf out in the Old Forest right now.
 They’ll produce clusters of white flowers in early summer.

 We are fortunate to have a great deal of native spicebush in the Old Forest.
 This is a great understory plant whose fruit is greatly enjoyed by birds, and whose leaves are food for spicebush swallowtail caterpillars.
 The leaves are also very fragrant when crushed.
 If you’re walking the trails in the next few weeks, you’ll be seeing a lot of these tiny yellow buds.

 And finally, there are so many red buckeyes in the Old Forest that you can see them in all stages of leafing out right now.
 Start to finish: